-Hernan G. Garcia's Profile
+Hernan G. Garcia

-Hernan G. Garcia obtained a Bachelor’s Degree in Physics from the University of Buenos Aires, in Argentina.
+Hernan G. Garcia (CV, Google Scholar) obtained a Bachelor’s Degree in Physics from the University of Buenos Aires, in Argentina.
 He then moved to Caltech where he obtained a PhD in Physics in 2011 working in the laboratory of Rob Phillips.
 Since 2011 he has been a Dicke Fellow in the laboratory of Thomas Gregor.

 Cells, either from a unicellular or multicellular organism, make decisions in response to changes to their environmental conditions and to the decisions that neighboring cells have made.
 A big portion of these decisions are mediated by transcriptional regulation, the modulation of the level of gene expression of proteins.
 In the last few years our knowledge of the interconnectivity of these regulatory networks has increased dramatically leading to a hopeful analogy between genetic circuits and electronic circuits.

 How far can we take this analogy between genetic and electronic circuits?
 A look at the diagram of an electronic circuit will allow you to quantitatively predict the output voltage given the input voltage for example.
 Can we just look at the DNA sequence of a regulatory region and predict the output level of gene expression given the input concentrations of the relevant molecular regulatory players?
 Answering such questions requires an understanding of the physical principles underlying the regulatory interactions.